 Improving Postnatal Care for Newborns in Community and in Clinics

 Within the community, community care comes through the training and support of Community Health Workers.
 World Vision is supporting more than 200,000 CHW in 40 countries with a view to integrating newborn and postnatal interventions and care.

 World Vision equips faith communities through its Channel of Hope for MNCH programmes - a powerful methodology that serves to change behaviour and strengthen health systems.
 It addresses social and religious barriers to improve health-seeking behaviours, reproductive health, and religious beliefs that affect health.

 Within the communities, World Vision protects mothers and newborns from deadly diseases through medical treatment and interventions.

 In 2012, World Vision partnered with John Hopkins University to began a five year study, Child Health and Nutrition Impact Study(chNIS), designed to measure the impact that MNCH is having on newborns and mothers in Cambodia, Guatemala, Kenya and Zambia.

-World Vision participated in International Conferences, such as: GMNH Conference Mexico, The International Conference on Family Planning, and Women Deliver Conference
+World Vision participated in International Conferences, such as: GMNH Conference Mexico, The International Conference on Family Planning, and Women Deliver Conference.

 Global Advocacy and Commitments

 The UN Global Strategy for Every Woman, Everey (EWEC)